Francesco149/protonfit/README.md

   (change WINEDEBUG value to whatever you like). it will log to ~/.steam-0.log

 # if things go wrong
+* if the game doesn't run, try running with `STEAM_RUNTIME=1` first, as some system libraries might be too new for proton binaries. this can also be solved by just compiling `proton-ge-custom` from the aur instead of installing `proton-ge-custom-bin`
 * you can wipe your install by doing `rm protonfit-*` and `protonfit` again
 * if the install fails protonfit might create a bogus .desktop file that contains an asterisk in its name, you can remove it by doing `rm ~/.local/share/applications/protonfit-\**`